w6d-io/ci-operator/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/w6d-io/ci-operator)
 ![GitHub](https://img.shields.io/github/license/w6d-io/ci-operator?style=flat)

-It's a simple way to build your CI/CD pipeline by using Tekton. it create all resource needed from one resource e.g. play .
+CI Operator is a kubernetes extension base on Tekton Pipeline that installs and runs on your Kubernetes cluster.
+By creates a Play resource it creates all tekton resources defined.
+CI Operator is an open-source project that aims to simplified the CI/CD pipeline creation by using Tekton pipeline

 [docs](/docs)